cosmos/sdk-tutorials/academy/3-ibc/4-clients.md

 </HighlightBox>

 `CreateClient` additionally expects a [`ConsensusState`](https://github.com/cosmos/ibc-go/blob/v5.1.0/modules/light-clients/07-tendermint/consensus_state.go).
-In the case of a Tendermint client, the initial root of trust (or consensus state) looks like this:
+In the case of a CometBFT client, the initial root of trust (or consensus state) looks like this:

 ```go
 // NewConsensusState creates a new ConsensusState instance.